chartjs/Chart.js/docs/axes/cartesian/time.md

 ## Configuration Options

 The following options are provided by the time scale.
 They are all located in the `time` sub options.
+These options extend the [common tick configuration](README.md#tick-configuration).

 | Name | Type | Default | Description
 | -----| ---- | --------| -----------